Admission Requirements and Candidate Selection

 When do I go to clinic?

 Students are introduced to the clinic early in the Program.
 The first year includes structured "clinics" with standardized patients at Eastern Virginia Medical School.
 A standardized patient is a healthy individual who is trained to portray signs and symptoms of a patient.
-The "clinics" are videotaped and students receive both written and verbal feedback on their clinical performance.
+The "clinics" are videotaped, and students receive both written and verbal feedback on their clinical performance.
 The first full-time clinical experience occurs in the summer of the first year and is for eight weeks.
-This first time experience is often in an acute care environment and tries to maximize the student's experiences in the classroom from the first year.
+This first-time experience is often in an acute care environment and tries to maximize the student's experiences in the classroom from the first year.
 During the second academic year students evaluate and treat community volunteers with neurological disorders as well as standardized patients from Eastern Virginia Medical School.
-Students participate in clinical problem solving video/discussion groups led by faculty and local clinicians.
-In the second summer of the Program students spend sixteen weeks in full-time clinical practice.
-These sixteen weeks are divided into two eight week segments.
-The final third year spring semester affords the student sixteen more weeks of full time clinical education prior to graduation.
+Students participate in clinical problem-solving video/discussion groups led by faculty and local clinicians.
+In the second summer of the Program students spend twelve weeks in full-time clinical practice.
+The final third year spring semester affords the student fourteen more weeks of full-time clinical education prior to graduation.

 Where are the clinics located?